Location

 • Ability to contribute legal knowledge and expertise in support of community-generated initiatives.

-• Ability to be proactive and work effectively on issues that require bipartisan support.
+• Ability to be proactive and work effectively on civil rights and civil liberties issues.

 • Negotiation skills and the ability to articulate complex issues and communicate them effectively to a variety of audiences.